Location Managers

 Location Managers Running Sets Across Japan

-Here is what we have to work with.
 Permit and Property Liaison shapes on-set work in Japan.
-Ward office filming notes, Tokyo Location Box approvals for Shibuya and Shinjuku, Kyoto Film Office shrine bookings, and Agency for Cultural Affairs heritage clearances all must line up.
+Ward office filming notes, Tokyo Location Box approvals for Shibuya and Shinjuku, Kyoto Film Office shrine bookings, and Agency for Cultural Affairs heritage clearances all have to line up.
 None of it can wait until a tripod hits the ground.

-Here is how this works in practice.
 Our location managers run those talks in Japanese.
-They brief property owners on crew counts and shoot hours.
-They log sign-off all day so officials and insurers see a clean paper trail.
+They brief property owners on crew counts and shoot hours, then log sign-off all day so officials and insurers see a clean paper trail.

-Here is the short of it.
-Community and Crew Control spans a wide range of sites.
-That goes from dense Shibuya street corners to Yokohama port frontages, Osaka backstreets, and Hokkaido national park trailheads.
+Community and Crew Control spans a wide range of sites, from dense Shibuya street corners to Yokohama port frontages, Osaka backstreets, and Hokkaido national park trailheads.
 Our managers handle base-camp placement, neighbour notes, and noise windows that fit Japanese Labor Standards Act break times.

-Here is the breakdown.
-They also handle the quiet restore work that earns repeat access at temples, shrines, and ryokan inns.
+They also do the quiet restore work that earns repeat access at temples, shrines, and ryokan inns.
 From cherry blossom crowd care in Ueno to Fukuoka regional shoots, they keep the site running so the director keeps shooting.

 ACT 03